Tinkerforge/doc/en/source/Low_Level_Protocols/Wireshark_Dissector.rst

 analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.

-A wireshark dissector is a plugin for a specific protocol.
+A Wireshark dissector is a plugin for a specific protocol.
 With the TFP (Tinkerforge Protocol) dissector it is possible to analyze the protocol that is used between :ref:`Bindings <api_bindings>` and :ref:`Brick Daemon <brickd>` (TCP/IP) as well as the protocol that is used